pavanmishra/webi/README.md

 webi
 ====

-Python interface for the web
+Python interface for the web(server/application).